lambdaclass/concrete/docs/FORMATTING_OUTPUT.md

 - `std.io.Writer` is the primary sink for formatting, diagnostics, logs, `std.test` output, file/console output, and progress output.
+- `Writer` is not a `dyn Writer` trait object or hidden vtable.
+The v1 representation is a concrete handle with explicit function pointers (callable-values / manual-vtable style) or a closed enum of sinks; capability and allocation behavior remain visible in signatures and reports.
 - Built-in scalar/text values render through the shared `Writer` path.
 - User-defined values are not auto-rendered.
 A type may opt in by exposing a statically-known method such as: